msikma/kanaconv/readme.md

 ```

 This rule applies to the combinations *a + a*, *u + u*, *e + e*, *o + o*,
 and *o + u*.
+The *i + i* combination is written as *ii*, but an extended
+vowel due to a long vowel marker is written as *ī*.
+All other combinations
-All other combinations of vowels are always written separately.
+of vowels are always written separately.

 ### Unicode blocks